sodafoundation/architecture-analysis/specs/Daito/Log_specification.md

 ## Summary

-OpenSDS log is not uniform and standardized, and the log format is various.We need to develop a unified specification log format to facilitate location and troubleshooting.
+OpenSDS log is not uniform and standardized, and the log format is various.
+We need to develop a unified specification log format to be easy to locate and solve problems.

 ## Motivation

-Each OpenSDS developer uses a different log format, and the log location is different, causing problems for positioning and troubleshooting.We need to standardize the log format so that developers and testers can quickly locate problems, solve problems, improve development efficiency, and reduce communication costs.
+Each OpenSDS developer uses a different log format, and the log location is different, causing problems for positioning and troubleshooting.
+We need to standardize the log format so that developers and testers can quickly locate problems, solve problems, improve development efficiency, and reduce communication costs.

 ### Goals
 * Standardize the log format to show more comprehensive log content, reduce communication costs.
 * Specify the log storage location, which is convenient for developers to locate problems and solve problems more effectively.

 ### Non Goals
-* Logs can cover all key issues
+* Logs can cover all key issues.

 ## Design Details
 The log format is as follows: